msa-em/nanocartography/03_derivations.md

-Possessing the crystallographic solution for two adjacent crystals ([](#fig15)a and [](#fig15)b) of the same crystal system provides additional information, namely the grain boundary misorientation angle and axis of rotation (Chesser et al., 2020).
+Possessing the crystallographic solution for two adjacent crystals ([](#fig15)a and [](#fig15)b) of the same crystal system provides additional information, namely the grain boundary misorientation angle and axis of rotation {cite:p}`chesser2020learning`.
 This ability to calculate and report this additional sample descriptor can be a powerful tool where the only additional analysis that must be performed is the calculation (i.e., only the two crystal orientations are necessary).
-There are a number of methods by which to derive the local misorientation (Jeong et al., 2010, Liu, 1994, Liu, 1995), but in all cases the crystal orientation of two adjacent crystals are utilized to determine the directions of the unit vectors ([](#fig15)c).
+There are a number of methods by which to derive the local misorientation {cite:p}`jeong2010characterization, liu1994simple, liu1995simple`, but in all cases the crystal orientation of two adjacent crystals are utilized to determine the directions of the unit vectors ([](#fig15)c).
 The comparison of the unit vectors of each crystal are used to calculate the misorientation angle about a shared